-American Group would like to thank our loyal customers for helping us to succeed into our sixteenth year!
-The past year has been interesting to say the least and, thanks to you, we have more than persevered – in fact, we grew almost 30% year-over-year.
-2021 will bring improved technology, more AG teammates, and more carrier-partners to help simplify your shipping process.
+American Group would like to thank our loyal customers for helping us to succeed into our seventeenth year!
+The past year has been interesting to say the least and, thanks to you, we have more than persevered – in fact, we grew more than 50% year-over-year.
+2022 will bring improved technology, more AG teammates, and more carrier-partners to help simplify your shipping process.
 Again, thank you!
 AG stands ready with solutions to your most challenging transportation needs.

 We are not the largest, nor do we want to be.
 Instead, we strive to be the BEST and truly want to simplify the shipping process for our clients – hence our motto, “Shipping.
 Simplified.”

-After the delivery an inspection may be required.
-The customer must contact carrier’s customer service.
-Occasionally the carrier may not have an inspector examine the damaged freight.
-Instead, they may request the consignee or customer inspect the freight.
-Most carriers will send a waiver of inspection.
+After delivery, Carrier may require an inspection.
+Customer must contact Carrier’s customer service for instruction.
+Occasionally the Carrier may not have an inspector examine the damaged freight.
+Instead, they may request the consignee or Customer inspect the freight.
+Most Carriers will send a waiver of inspection.
 The waiver will need to be provided when a claim is submitted.
 An inspection report is not a claim.

-If the consignee refuses damaged freight the carrier may request disposition.
-A letter of authorization needs to be sent to the carrier authorizing the return of the damaged freight at no charge (dead head pro or free astray) Disposition must be handled by American Group Account Representative or Customer Service.
+If the consignee refuses damaged freight, Carrier may request disposition.
+A letter of authorization needs to be sent to the Carrier authorizing the return of the damaged freight at no charge (deadhead PRO or free astray).
+Disposition must be handled by Company agent or claim representative.

-If the consignee/customer feels part of the shipment is short, the shortage must be noted on the delivery receipt, at the time of delivery.
+If the consignee/Customer discovers that part of the shipment is short, the shortage must be noted on the delivery receipt at the time of delivery.

-The consignee must note the shortage on the delivery receipt as a written alarm for carrier’s personnel who will attempt to locate the shortage.
-The customer must notify the terminal immediately.
-Before you make contact please have the following information: (Freight Bill Number), (Names and addresses of the shipper and consignee), (Number of pieces), (Number of missing pieces), (Weight of shipment), (Delivery date), (Any part number or serial number), (A complete description of the missing pieces, size, shape, color, packaging details, etc.,), (Any other information you would think helpful in identifying the lost freight).
+The consignee must note the shortage on the delivery receipt as a written alarm for Carrier’s personnel who will attempt to locate the shortage.
+The Customer must notify the Carrier immediately.
+Before you make contact, please have the following information: • Freight Bill Number • Names and addresses of the shipper and consignee • Number of pieces • Number of missing pieces • Weight of shipment • Delivery date • Any part number or serial number • A complete description of the missing pieces (size, shape, color, packaging details, etc.) • Any other information you would think helpful in identifying the lost freight

-As soon as the damage or shortage has been identified, you can complete the form below.
-If the damage is deemed minimal and can be repaired the repairs need to be completed prior to filing the claim.
-If the damage is deemed a total loss and requires complete replacement the replacement must be shipped with the same carrier in order to file for the replacement freight cost or the claim can be filed with the original freight cost; whichever is greater.
+As soon as the damage or shortage has been identified, you should complete the form on this page.
+Please contact your Company sales agent for the password to access the form.
+If the damage is deemed minimal and can be repaired, the repairs need to be completed prior to filing the claim.
+If the damage is deemed a total loss and requires complete replacement, the replacement must be shipped with the same Carrier to file for the replacement freight cost, or the claim can be filed with the original freight cost, whichever is greater.

-If the freight charges have been paid to the carrier and the damaged freight is undelivered or deemed worthless the claimant may recover them on as the carrier has not performed their contract of carriage.
-When a claim is filed based on the destination value of the goods the value presumably includes the freight charges and thus these freight charges may not be separately claimed.
+If the freight charges have been paid and the damaged freight is undelivered or deemed worthless, the claimant may recover on them as the Carrier has not performed their contract of carriage.
+When a claim is filed based on the destination value of the goods, the value presumably includes the freight charges and thus these freight charges may not be separately claimed.
 Example: if freight costs are prepaid and included in the invoice price the invoice value to the purchaser represents the full actual loss.
-If the claim is based on the origin value of goods then the freight charges may be added to the claim.
+If the claim is based on the origin value of goods, then the freight charges may be added to the claim.
 Carrier will never reimburse more than they received for the transportation of the goods.

 Welcome Agents to the new secure American Group File Locker.
 Here you’ll find an extensive archive of the most requested collateral materials, forms, training materials, and other resources related to your sales efforts.
 Look around – if you can’t find what you’re after, let us know and we’ll add it.